 A Oracle None Equi Join is a join condition containing something other than equality operator.
 For example: sometimes you would like to join two tables that do not have a shared column, and seemingly have no join condition:

-What is product number 4 (Soda) price grade? in this case there is no shared column, but you can tell that it belongs to price grade: Grade_C , because when comparing its price to the data found in the Price Grades table, it turned out that its price is between Min price (31) and Max price (50) of Grade_C.
+What is product number 4 (Sour Patch Marshmallows) price grade? in this case there is no shared column, but you can tell that it belongs to price grade: D , because when comparing its price to the data found in the Price Grades table, it turned out that its price is between Min price (31) and Max price (40) of grade D.

 This relation is obtained using the Oracle BETWEEN operator :